At a glance: Raw data reports describe installs and in-app events blocked by the Protect360 engine, as well as from manually added Validation Rules.

 - Post attribution raw data reports are limited to advertisers.
 Agencies need permissions enabled to access.

 - Reports contain post-attribution fraud events identified by Protect360 and include all media sources in a single report.
+Note: If no post attribution fraud events are identified for the selected date range, the report returns empty,

 -